stabilaprotocol/java-stabila/protocol/src/main/protos/English version of STABILA Protocol document.md

          repeated Account accounts = 1;
        }

-   `WitnessList`: the list of witnesses in the blockchain explorer.
+   `ExecutiveList`: the list of executives in the blockchain explorer.
-   message `WitnessList` contains one parameter:
+   message `ExecutiveList` contains one parameter:
-   `witnesses`:
+   `executives`:

-        message WitnessList {
+        message ExecutiveList {
-          repeated Witness witnesses = 1;
+          repeated Executive executives = 1;
         }

    `AssetIssueList`: the list of issue asset in the blockchain explorer.